fabri1983/java2proto2grpc/README.md

 This project is a modification from original projects https://github.com/jhrgitgit/java2proto and https://github.com/lloydsparkes/java-proto-generator.
 Credits belong to the creator of the mentioned projects.
-I just made it compatible with Windows, renamed some packages, tried to fix minor bugs, added usage of *protobuf-converter* (https://github.com/BAData/protobuf-converter) with custom modifications to transform domain model objects to protobuf messages and viceversa, and created LoginService client and server.
+I just made it compatible with Windows, renamed some packages, fixed some bugs, added usage of *protobuf-converter* (https://github.com/BAData/protobuf-converter) with custom modifications to transform domain model objects to protobuf messages and viceversa, created LoginService client and server, and more.

 #### What does this project do: